acmailer/acmailer-tooling/README.md

 This package provides a console tool that can be used to run helper commands

-    vendor/bin/acmailer acmailer:<command>
+    vendor/bin/acmailer <command>

 #### Available commands

-* `acmailer:migrate-config`: Migrates configuration from the structure used in AcMailer v5/v6 to the structure used in v7
+* `config:migrate`: Migrates configuration from the structure used in AcMailer v5/v6 to the structure used in v7